victoraldir/personal-blog/content/en/posts/creating-blog-hugo.md

 +++
-title = 'Blog on the edge'
-date = 2023-12-05T23:59:15+01:00
+title = 'Blog on the edge with Hugo and AWS' featured_image= "/images/creating-blog-hugo/cloudfront_blog-overall.png" date = 2023-12-05T23:59:15+01:00
 draft = false
 +++

 ## Introduction

-Today I will show you how to create a blog with Hugo.
-Hugo is a static site generator written in Go.
-It is optimized for speed, easy use and configurability.
-Hugo takes a directory with content and templates and renders them into a full HTML website.
-Hugo is a great tool for creating blogs because it is fast, easy to use and has a lot of themes.

-In this blog post I will show you not only how to create a blog with Hugo but also how to host it on AWS and how to deploy it with Github Actions.
-This will allow you to create a very robust infrastructure for your blog to scale globally.
-So let's get started!
+Hey, welcome to the very first blog post of this blog!
+In this blog post I will show you how I created this blog with Hugo and how I host it on AWS.
+I will also show you how I deploy it with Github Actions.

-## Motivation

 I have been thinking about creating a blog for a long time.
 However, with everyday life and work, I never found the time to do it.
 While looking for interesting projects to contribute, I came across **Hugo**.
 I was impressed by its speed and ease of use.
 I decided to create a blog with Hugo and host it on AWS.

 While thinking about the scope of this project, I realised that the challenge of creating a blog with Hugo and hosting it on AWS would be a great very first blog post.
 So here we are!
 Hopefully you will find this blog post useful and interesting.

-## Installation
+## Quick introduction to Hugo

 First of all, we need to install Hugo.
-You can download the latest version for your platform from [https://gohugo.io/installation/](https://gohugo.io/installation/)
+You can download the latest version for your platform from [https://gohugo.io/installation/](https://gohugo.io/installation/).
+Hugo is a very interesting tool.
+It is a static site generator written in Go.
+It is very fast and easy to use.
+It is also very flexible.
+You can use it to create a blog, a documentation site, a portfolio, etc. Hugo uses Markdown to create content.
+Markdown is a lightweight markup language that is very easy to learn.
+You can find more information about Markdown [here](https://www.markdownguide.org/).

-### Create a new site
+### Creating a new site

 Now we can create a new site with the following command: